Artillery (band): History

 On 6 November 2007, Michael Stützer confirmed on the official Artillery website that they were once again active.
 However, longtime Artillery singer Flemming Rönsdorf did not participate.
 On 27 November the same year, it was confirmed that singer Søren Adamsen would be the new frontman.
-This line-up recorded two albums – namely, When Death Comes from 2009 and My Blood from 2011.
+This line-up recorded two albums, When Death Comes in 2009 and My Blood in 2011.

 On 12 April 2012, drummer Carsten Nielsen announced that he was leaving the band after a US/South America tour in May that year.
 He was replaced by Josua Madsen.
 On 26 September the same year, it was also announced that Søren Adamsen had left the band and was replaced by Michael Bastholm Dahl.
 The new Artillery lineup was working on a new album entitled Legions, which they began recording in February 2013, and which was released on Metal Blade on 26 November 2013.
 On 7 October 2013, Metal Blade released the first video single from Legions in the form of the track "Chill My Bones (Burn My Flesh)".
 Legions was followed three years later by Penalty by Perception.

 On 15 July 2018, Artillery announced on their Facebook page they were making a new album.
 This album, titled The Face of Fear, was released on 16 November 2018.

 Guitarist and founding member Morten Stützer died suddenly on 2 October 2019; the surviving members of Artillery immediately announced that they would continue performing in his honor and he was replaced by Kræn Meier.
-The band released their first song in two years "The Last Journey", digitally and on vinyl, on 16 October 2020.
+The band released their first song in two years, "The Last Journey", digitally and on vinyl on 16 October 2020.
 The song serves as a tribute dedication to Morten Stützer and includes vocals from two of Artillery's former singers Flemming Rønsdorf and Søren Adamsen.

 On 7 May 2021 Artillery released their tenth album, simply called X, produced in the Medley Studios in Copenhagen.
 The band toured worldwide in support of the album.

-As of June 2022, Artillery has begun working on new music for their eleventh studio album, with a 2023 release date planned.
+As of June 2022, Artillery has begun working on new music for their eleventh studio album.